philiphaupt/univariate_permanova/README.md

 and analyse each species.

 This function aims to carry out Univariate PERMANOVA (sequential) for each species within a community matrix, and write the results to a csv file.

+-PLEASE NOTE THAT YOU MAY NEED TO MAKE MINOR MODIFICATIONS TO MAKE THIS WORK FOR YOUR DATA- I HOPE TO COMPLETELY FUNCTIONALISE THIS, BUT IT NEEDS A BIT OF WORK STILL

 We made use of the existing functionality of the vegan community ecology (https://CRAN.R-project.org/package=vegan) and dplyr (https://CRAN.R-project.org/package=dplyr) packages in R, and added some code to isolate and loop through the matrix, carrying out univariate PERMANOVA on each column.